- This story is regularly updated for relevance. Last updated: July 12, 2021

 “When you start putting all these mixtures of antibodies together, what it means is that together they can take care of the variants,” Dr. Michel Nussenzweig of the Rockefeller University, told CNN.

 Meanwhile, researchers said the AstraZeneca vaccine could be ready to fight the variants by the fall of 2021, because, according to the BBC, “tweaking [the] vaccine was a relatively quick process.”
-But the country of South Africa has paused the distribution of the AstraZeneca vaccine, and it’s still not approved for use in the U.S. It’s also had issues with whether its data is accurate, but so far, AstraZeneca hasn’t been shown to protect against the variant from South Africa.
+But it’s still not approved for use in the U.S. It’s also had issues with whether its data is accurate, but so far, AstraZeneca hasn’t been shown to protect against the variant from South Africa.

 On March 30, it was reported that the Moderna and Pfizer versions were “robustly effective in preventing infections in real-life conditions,” according to the Washington Post.
 In a study of thousands of healthcare workers, police, and firefighters, it was found that those vaccines reduced the risk of COVID infection by 90% after they were fully vaccinated (and 80% after just one dose).